aicip/GCNMF-s2k/README.md

 1-Disaggregation of the power signal of whole building to power signals of all the circuits and devices existing in the building.

-There are 16 different devices, circuits and plugs in the building:
+There are 16 different devices (in FRP1), circuits and plugs in the building:
 HVAC unit, 480/208 Transformer, lighting circuits: 1, 3, 5, 7,
 Plug circuits: 1, 3, 5, 7, cord reel circuit, lighting control box,
 exhaust fan, piping heat trace, exterior lighting (lighting and